 Exposure to non resident tax in Spain can be a concern to anyone owning property there.
 Many people separate their time between their property in the Costas and their home country.
 And why not?
 Who wouldn’t want to ‘escape to the sun’ in the long, cold days of winter!
 Many also think that they are not liable to Spanish tax, as they are tax-resident elsewhere.
 Whilst this can be true in certain cases, there is no hard and fast rule, as much depends on an individual’s specific situation.

 There appear to be three categories of foreign resident in Spain:

-- Those who are fully tax resident and declare worldwide assets and income annually
+- Those who are fully tax resident and declare their worldwide assets and income annually in Spain;